K-G-Witt/deep-learning-challenge/README.md

 ## Overview of the Analysis:
 The overall purposes of this analysis is to understand whether a parsimonous model can be built to assist decision-makers within the Alphabet Soup Charity with classifying potential future applicants into those likely to successed in their ventures (i.e., successful; 1) or not (i.e., unsuccessful; 0).
-To assist with this, the Alphabet Soup Charity provided data on 34,000 organisations that have previously received funding over the years.
+To assist with this, the Alphabet Soup Charity provided data on 34,000 organisations that have previously received funding, 18,261 (53.24%) of which were classified as successful (i.e., 1), and 16,038 (46.76%) of which were classified as unsuccessful (i.e., 0).

 Several potential predictors of funding success were also included in this training dataset:
 * **EIN** and **NAME:** identification columns;